eclipse-iceoryx/iceoryx2/examples/rust/publish_subscribe_with_unable_to_deliver_handler/README.md

 ## How to Run

-To observe this dynamic communication in action, open two separate terminals and execute the following commands:
+To observe the unable to deliver handler in action, open two separate terminals and execute the following commands:

 ### Terminal 1